Looking to report on trail conditions or your trail maintenance accomplishments?

 - Review portable trail tool resources.
 See page 8 of the Program Manual.

-- Report your accomplishments via Unself volunteer time tracking app.
-Click here for an invite to the App.
-See page 9 of the Program Manual for the simple report format.
+- Report your accomplishments on our webform at RFMBA.org/TA.
+See page 9 of the Program Manual for the generic reporting format.

 - At the end of your training session, document comprehension of your training via a 10 question Quiz.
 See page 10 of the Program Manual for the quiz.